bougueil/superls/README.md

 <!-- MDOC !-->

 ## build
-sls is built with a secret key that can be customized with the `SLS_SECRET` environment variable.
+sls is built with a static secret key that can be customized with the `SLS_SECRET` environment variable.
+The secret key combined with the `-p` password protect the index content.
 ```
 mix deps.get
 mix do escript.build + escript.install